devhausleipzig/big-merger/books-to-read.md

 # Books To Read

 A list of good books to read

-- The C Programming Language
+- Americanah
+- The interesting narrative of the life of Olaudah Equiano
+- Thinking, fast and slow